Preclinical integration, 4.5 creditsPreklinisk integration, 4.5 hp

 Course grade (Fail/ Pass)

-For a Pass grade in the whole course, a Pass in both module 1 and 2 is required.
+For a Pass grade in the whole course, a Pass in both Part 1 and Part 2 is required.

 If there are special grounds, or a need for adaptation for a student with a disability, the examiner may decide to deviate from the syllabus's regulations on the examination form, the number of examination opportunities, the possibility of supplementation or exemptions from the compulsory section/s of the course etc. Content and learning outcomes as well as the level of expected knowledge, skills and attitudes may not be changed, removed or reduced.